alphagov/transformation-dashboard/_posts/2000-01-01-register-to-vote.markdown

 scope-of-exemplar: |
-    <abbr title="Electoral Registration Transformation Programme">ERTP</abbr> will transform the electoral registration process by introducing Individual Electoral Registration (IER).
+    The Electoral Registration Transformation Programme will change the electoral registration process by introducing Individual Electoral Registration (IER).
 Instead of one person in a household supplying the details of all people living at the same address (which can result in fraud and errors), IER will require people to register individually.

     To support IER and make it simpler for users, a new digital channel will be created and a method of confirming identities will be introduced.
 IER is intended to increase trust and modernise our electoral system.